Charm City Bluegrass Festival

-The Charm City Bluegrass Festival is a bluegrass festival established in 2013 and taking place each April in Baltimore, Maryland.
-The festival features local, regional, and national musicians.
-The festival maintains strong ties with the local community and seeks to highlight the long, distinguished history of Bluegrass music in Baltimore.
+The Charm City Bluegrass Festival is a bluegrass festival established in 2013 and taking place each April in Baltimore, Maryland, United States.
+It features local, regional, and national musicians.
+The festival maintains strong ties with the local community, and seeks to highlight the long, distinguished history of bluegrass music in Baltimore.

 History

-The Charm City Bluegrass Festival was founded in 2013 as the Charm City Folk & Bluegrass Festival when Jordan August and Phil Chorney, partners in the Baltimore Music Agency, wished to "put on bluegrass for everyone to see, whether it was on the porch, at a show, or a bigger party," as a way to highlight Baltimore's rich history of bluegrass music.
+The event was founded in 2013 as the Charm City Folk & Bluegrass Festival.
+Jordan August and Phil Chorney, partners in the Baltimore Music Agency, wished to "put on bluegrass for everyone to see, whether it was on the porch, at a show, or a bigger party," as a way to highlight Baltimore's rich history of bluegrass music.
 Its name was shortened to the Charm City Bluegrass Festival in 2017.
-The inaugural festival was a sold-out event held on the grounds of the Union Craft Brewery and featured a line-up headlined by Tony Trischka and Tim O'Brien (musician).
+The inaugural festival was a sold-out event held on the grounds of the Union Craft Brewery, and featured a lineup headlined by Tony Trischka and Tim O'Brien.

-For the second installment August and Chorney, moved to the much larger grounds of Druid Hill Park.
-The line-up featured Jerry Douglas, Noam Pikelny & Friends, Sierra Hull, Chris Eldridge & Julian Lage, and Cris Jacobs and saw the attendance almost double from the first year.
+For the second installment, the event was moved to the much larger grounds of Druid Hill Park.
+The lineup featured Jerry Douglas, Noam Pikelny & Friends, Sierra Hull, Chris Eldridge, Julian Lage, and Cris Jacobs.
+Attendance almost doubled from the first year.

-In 2015 for the event's third year, the festival again returned to Druid Hill Park and expanded its line-up by adding a second stage.
-The 2015 line-up included The Travelin' McCourys, The Wood Brothers, Frank Solivan & Dirty Kitchen, Cris Jacobs, the Seldom Scene, and many others.
+In 2015, the event returned to Druid Hill Park and added a second stage.
+The lineup included The Travelin' McCourys, The Wood Brothers, Frank Solivan & Dirty Kitchen, Cris Jacobs, and the Seldom Scene.

-In 2016 the Charm City Bluegrass featured a line-up of Ricky Skaggs, Keller Williams and the Traveling McCourys, Steep Canyon Rangers, Cris Jacobs, Sierra Hull, Cabinet, Colebrook Road, Man About A Horse and Ampersand Stringband.
-The 2016 installment also featured the addition of the Bluegrass Academy to the festival, where performers gave lessons and discussed their music with fans for free in a dedicated tent.
-The festival took place April 30, 2016.
+In 2016, the Charm City Bluegrass featured Ricky Skaggs, Keller Williams and the Traveling McCourys, Steep Canyon Rangers, Cris Jacobs, Sierra Hull, Cabinet, Colebrook Road, Man About A Horse and Ampersand Stringband.
+This year's event also featured the addition of the Bluegrass Academy, where performers gave lessons and discussed their music with fans for free in a dedicated tent.
+The festival took place on April 30, 2016.

-Following the 2016 edition, the Charm City Bluegrass Festival was awarded an International Bluegrass Music AssociationMomentum Award for Event of the Year.
+Following the 2016 edition, the Charm City Bluegrass Festival was awarded an International Bluegrass Music Association Momentum Award for Event of the Year.